MongoDB Data Mapping

 Ensure smooth data synchronization between MongoDB and ObjectBox by correctly mapping data and types.

 The data model used by ObjectBox defines types, which are mapped to MongoDB collections.
-Similarly, the properties of a type are mapped to keys inside a MongoDB document.
+Similarly, the properties of a type are mapped to fields (keys) inside a MongoDB document.
 Thus, you should ensure that the ObjectBox data model matches the MongoDB schema.
 For example, if you have an existing MongoDB database, ensure to match the names when you create the ObjectBox model.

 Objects and Documents